Postdoctoral Physician Scientist Training

 Department of Radiology

 • The University of Michigan Department of Urology is the first urology residency training program selected by the American Urological Association to receive the Physician Scientist Residency Training Award (PSRTA).
-This award supports a three-year research training program embedded within urology residency.
+This award supports a three-year research training program embedded within urology residency and is now complete.

 • The focus of these two programs is to prepare young surgeon-scientists to become successful leaders in research and make discoveries that will impact their patients on a broader scale.